SilverHawks: Weapon-birds

-In 2021, a new line of Silverhawks action figures were announced.
+In 2021, a new line of SilverHawks action figures were announced.

 Other merchandise

 Several other pieces of SilverHawks merchandise were released in the 1980s, including a board game, puzzles, bed sheets, and a plastic pencil pouch with the main characters on one side.
 Pajamas were also produced, which included wing flaps under the arms to more resemble the characters.

 Comics

 Marvel Comics' kid-friendly imprint Star Comics (which also published ThunderCats) released a seven-issue series.
 Writers included Steve Perry, who also wrote for the animated series.

+In January 2025, a new SilverHawks comic was released by Dynamite Comics.

 Other appearances

 In the 2011 ThunderCats remake, Mon*Star briefly appears in a cameo in the episode "Legacy".
 He was seen on a monitor on the bridge of Mumm-Ra's ship.

+Solar Opposites features a lengthy subplot that parodies the IP called SilverCops.

 Reboot

-As of July 2021, a reboot of Silverhawks is in development.
+As of July 2021, a NacelleVerse reboot of SilverHawks is in development.